cobelu/cobelu.github.io/experience.md

 ## Materials Science

-My materials science research involved nanoscale gold thin films.
+As an undergraduate researcher, I spent Summer and Fall of 2016 examining nanoscale gold thin films.
-I used a cryogenic freezer to cool samples to frigid temperatures, where I could collect resistivity measurements with LabView.
+I wrote LabView programs to measure resistivity of gold nano-films to look for semiconductor-like behavior.
-We confirmed results that gold can exhibit resistivity versus temperature behavior like a semiconductor.
+We confirmed results that gold can exhibit resistivity per temperature behavior similar to that of a semiconductor.
-Thanks to Dr. Manuel Quevedo-Lopez at the University of Texas at Dallas for allowing us to utilize UTD's lab equipment.
+We were fortunate to partner with Dr. Manuel Quevedo-Lopez at the University of Texas at Dallas for allowing us to utilize their lab equipment.